Panasonic G85 vs GM1

 Review summary: Panasonic G85 vs GM1

 So how do things add up?
 Is there a clear favorite between the Panasonic G85 and the Panasonic GM1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-G85: